-Please note: Three letters of reference will be required for applicants invited to on-site interviews.
-Letters of reference must be received prior to applicant's on-site interview date.
-Official copy of transcripts will be required at a later date as well.
+Please note: Original transcripts of terminal degree will be required for applicants invited to on-site interviews.
+Letters of recommendation must be received prior to applicant's on-site interview date.

 Tracy Elliott, Dean, University Library, invites you to contact us with your questions at (408) 808-2080 or via email at firstname.lastname@example.org.
 Please visit our websites at http://www.sjsu.edu and library.sjsu.edu.
 For information on faculty retention, tenure and promotion, see the SJSU Academic Senate policies S15-7 & S15-8 at http://www.sjsu.edu/senate/policies/pol_chron/

-San José State University is California's oldest institution of public higher learning.
+San José State University is California's oldest public institution of higher learning.
 The campus is located on the southern end of San Francisco Bay in downtown San José (Pop.
-1,000,000), hub of the world-famous Silicon Valley high-technology research and development center.
+1,000,000), hub of the world-famous Silicon Valley high- technology research and development center.
 Many of California's most popular national, recreational, and cultural attractions are nearby.
-A member of the 23-campus California State University (CSU) system, San José State University enrolls approximately 33,000 students, a significant percentage of whom are members of minority groups.
+A member of the 23-campus California State University (CSU) system, San José State University enrolls approximately 30,000 students, a significant percentage of whom are members of ethno-cultural minority groups.
 The Library – and the University of which it is a part - is committed to increasing the diversity of its faculty so our community can benefit from multiple perspectives.

 San José State University is an Affirmative Action/Equal Opportunity Employer.
 We consider qualified applicants for employment without regard to race, color, religion, national origin, age, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, or disability.
 This policy applies to all San José State University students, faculty, and staff as well as University programs and activities.
 Reasonable accommodations are made for applicants with disabilities who self-disclose.
 Note that all San José State University employees are considered mandated reporters under the California Child Abuse and Neglect Reporting Act and are required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.